djross22/NIST-LMSF/README.md

 	The <process to wait for> argument can be either "Overlord", "Hamilton", "Timer", or the name of a remote instrument that is connected (see the Gen5() and RemoteHam() command descriptions).
 	If the <process to wait for>  is a remote instrument, there are two additional optional parameters, <write end time> and <ping interval>.
 		The <write end time> is a boolean used to set whether or not the finish time of the remote process is appended to the XML node for that process.
-			Some remote processes don't have XML nodes, (e.g. CarrierIn), so it is not appropiate to try to append a finish time.
+			Some remote processes don't have XML nodes, (e.g. CarrierIn), so it is not appropriate to try to append a finish time.
-			If <write end time> is any string other than "false" or "False", or if there is no second paramter, the finish time will be appended.
+			If <write end time> is any string other than "false" or "False", or if there is no second parameter, the finish time will be appended.
 		The <ping interval> parameter is an integer that sets the time (in milli-seconds) between "pings" to the remote process to check it's status.
 			If no <ping interval> is set in the WaitFor command, the default value (1000) will be used.